Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Introduction

 Physical layer (PHY) security seeks to provide a comprehensive authentication mechanism for a communication system by exploiting the unique radio signal and electromagnetic characteristics of the communication links \cite{Sina_Alireza_survey2019,nooraiepour_TCCN,nooraiepour_MILCOM}.
-As a promising PHY security technique, directional modulation (DM) has enjoyed broad research attention in the last few years \cite{ding2013vector,daly2009directional}, as it has the capability of transmitting digitally modulated signals whose waveforms are well preserved only along a pre-selected direction along which legitimate user equipments (UEs) are located.
-In practice, DM can be realized by conventional approaches for radio frequency (RF) front-ends, such as phased antenna array or digital beamforming, to provide the necessary weighting coefficients to distort (and diminish) modulated signals at undesired directions \cite{OFDM_DM,OurACM,OurIMS}.
-More recently, the implementation of DM for mmWave communication has been studied through spatio-temporal transmitter arrays which are realizable in silicon chips \cite{nature_elec_1,nature_elec_2}.
+As a promising PHY security technique, directional modulation (DM) has enjoyed broad research attention in the last few years \cite{ding2013vector,daly2009directional}, as it has the capability of transmitting digitally modulated signals whose waveforms are well preserved only along a pre-selected direction along which legitimate user equipments are located.
+In practice, DM can be realized by conventional approaches for radio frequency front-ends, such as phased antenna array or digital beamforming, to provide the necessary weighting coefficients to distort (and diminish) modulated signals at undesired directions \cite{OFDM_DM,OurACM,OurIMS}. {Time-modulated arrays have also been put forth as an effective technique to achieve DM through incorporating pin diodes as radio frequency switches in the branches of a phased array to periodically connect and disconnect the antenna elements from the feeding network.
+However, in this approach the input signal is only transmitted in the on-time periods of the switches, leading to a decrease in signal-to-noise-ratio (SNR) at the desired angle \cite{OFDM_DM,OurIMS}.} More recently, the implementation of DM for mmWave communication has been studied through spatio-temporal transmitter arrays which are realizable in silicon chips \cite{nature_elec_1,nature_elec_2}.
 Nevertheless, DM phased arrays require the use of phase shifters to change phases constantly at the baseband signal modulation rate to control the excitation coefficients at the input ports \cite{daly2009directional, daly2010demonstration}, whereas digital beamforming techniques involve bulky structures to accommodate multiple transceivers that can be very complex \cite{ding2013vector}, power consuming and expensive due to the heavy use of data converters.
-Moreover, either phased array or digital beamforming assumes a fixed antenna array element with fixed frequency responses and radiation characteristics, in which extensive signal processing techniques are carried out separately to achieve the desired specifications for communication links, thereby increasing the cost and power consumption \cite{mendez2016hybrid}.
+Moreover, both a phased array and digital beamforming approaches assume a fixed antenna array element with fixed frequency responses and radiation characteristics, in which extensive signal processing techniques are carried out separately to achieve the desired specifications for communication links, thereby increasing the cost and power consumption \cite{mendez2016hybrid}.